zhullyb/monyhar/monyhar/docs/linux/password_storage.md

 ## Details

-Although Chromium chooses which store to use automatically, the store to use can also be specified with a command line argument:
+Although Monyhar chooses which store to use automatically, the store to use can also be specified with a command line argument:

 *   `--password-store=gnome` (to use GNOME Keyring)
 *   `--password-store=kwallet` (to use KWallet)
 *   `--password-store=basic` (to use the plain text store)

-Note that Chromium will fall back to `basic` if a requested or autodetected store is not available.
+Note that Monyhar will fall back to `basic` if a requested or autodetected store is not available.

 In versions 6-11, the store to use was not detected automatically, but detection